DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![cpuall](imgs/results/cpuall.png)

 Also in this case, `dGemm` is the most time consuming part of the code, as we would expect.
-However, `dGemm` time is now ~20 times smaller than in the naive case, hence `gather` and `init` are quite significant now.
+However, `dGemm` time is now ~20 times smaller than in the naive case, hence `gather` and `init` become quite significant now.

 Notice that:
 - `place` time was not present in the naive case, since the product was directly placed in `myC`, while in this case we first compute the product and then place it in `myC`.
 However, the time spent in `place` is negligible with respect to the time spent in `dGemm`, `init` and `gather`;